RiemaLabs/modular-indexer-committee/README.md

 ./modular-indexer-committee --cfg ./path/to/your/config.json --name "YourServiceName" --committee --service -t --blockheight 780010
 ```

-Below are the explanation for each of the command flags.
+Below are the explanations for each of the command flags.
 - `--cfg`: Specify the path of your configuration file.
 This can be used to point the indexer to a specific configuration file instead of the default config.json.

 - `--name` `(-n)`: Indicate the name of the committee indexer service.
 This is useful for identifying different instances or configurations of the indexer.

 - `--url` `(-u)`: Indicate the url of the committee indexer service.
-Usually this parameter is the public IP address or the domain name of your machine.
+Usually, this parameter is the public IP address or the domain name of your machine.

 - `--protocol`: Indicate the meta protocol supported by the committee indexer.
-Currently, only BRC-20 is supported by committee indexer.
+Currently, only BRC-20 is supported by the committee indexer.
 Please name it as `brc-20` by default.

 - `--committee`: This flag activates the committee functionality.
 When enabled, the committee indexer will publish checkpoints to the DA layer/S3.

-- `--service` `(-s)`: Use this flag to activate web service from committee indexer.
-When enabled, the committee indexer will provide web service for incoming query.
+- `--service` `(-s)`: Use this flag to activate web service from the committee indexer.
+When enabled, the committee indexer will provide web service for incoming queries.

 - `--cache`: By default, the state root cache is enabled, facilitating efficient verkle tree storage.
 This flag ensures that the application starts with the cache service activated, and will therefore fasten the initialization speed next time.